TheThingsIndustries/generic-node-se/Software/app/freertos_lorawan/README.md

 #define GNSE_TINY_TRACER_ENABLE 1
 ```

+Generalized configurations are kept in `Software/app/conf`, such as the keys in `lorawan_keys.h` (which has to be created by the user):

 - `APPEUI`, `DEVEUI` and `APPKEY` allow the device to join the LoRaWAN network via OTAA.

 ```c